the-turing-way/the-turing-way/governance/community-calls/20240423-community-forum.md

 ## Feedback

-* Really nice - appreciate that I don't have the urge to run away when i hear breakout rooms
+* Really nice - appreciate that I don't have the urge to run away when I hear breakout rooms
 * Very welcoming and low pressure vibes.